null-void-glitch/my-corne-keymap/readme.md

-This is a extremly stripped down version of desync's keymap which i used as a starting point to complie my own.
+This is a extremly stripped down version of desync's keymap which i used as a starting point to compile my own.

 The following markdown is the original from desync, outlining the vast functionality he was able to put into his code.